-Since the amalgamation of the (former) South Sydney City Council, parts of Leichhardt City Council and the City of Sydney in 2004, the City's average annual Operating Result has generally maintained a surplus in excess of \$100.0M.
+Since the amalgamation of the (former) South Sydney City Council, parts of Leichhardt City Council and the City of Sydney in 2004, the City's average annual Operating Result has generally maintained a surplus in excess of \$110.0M.
 This consistent strong operating performance has allowed the City to accumulate significant cash reserves, and to internally fund its capital works program over this time.
-The City's closing cash and investments balance at 2018-19 was \$623.4M, with \$370.6M of this total restricted for specific purposes.
+The City's closing cash and investments balance at 2019/20 was \$632.8M, with \$445.2M of this total restricted for specific purposes.

-The City of Sydney entered the 2019-20 financial year in a strong financial position due to more than a decade of stable progressive government, professional corporate administration, a policy commitment to prudent financial management, and strategically sound investments.
+The City of Sydney entered the 2020/21 financial year in a strong financial position due to more than a decade of stable progressive government, professional corporate administration, a policy commitment to prudent financial management, and strategically sound investments.
 The City has long sustained a strong liquidity position, along with diversity in significant alternative income streams to supplement a substantial rating base.

-The robustness of the City's financial position has enabled its contribution of \$178.9M to date (\$220.0M total commitment) towards the NSW Government's Light Rail project in the CBD and South East of the city, and approximately

-\$105.9M contribution to trunk drainage works at Green Square urban renewal area (\$79.0M in the Green Square Town Centre, with a further \$24.9M earmarked for works on Joynton Avenue Zetland and \$2.0M in the Erskineville area), in partnership with Sydney Water (a state government agency).
+The robustness of the City's financial position has enabled its contribution of \$220.0M towards the NSW Government's Light Rail project in the CBD and South East of the city, and approximately \$102.9M contribution to trunk drainage works at Green Square urban renewal area (\$76.0M in the Green Square Town Centre, with a further \$24.9M earmarked for works on Joynton Avenue Zetland and \$2.0M in the Erskineville area).
 As detailed in this Plan, despite significant impacts in the short term, operating surpluses are anticipated to recover and continue to underpin the delivery of the City's capital program in the long term.

-Book Value of Assets \$11.16B
+Book Value of Assets \$13.32B

 (including):

-Land \$7.85B
+Land \$9.54B

-Buildings \$1.43B
+Buildings \$1.42B

-Roads Infrastructure \$0.90B
+Roads Infrastructure \$1.26B

-Stormwater Drainage \$0.21B
+Stormwater Drainage \$0.28B

-Parks \$0.25B
+Parks \$0.26B

-Cash & Investments \$623.4M
+Cash & Investments \$632.8M

-Cash & Investments Unrestricted Balance \$623.4M \$252.8M
+Cash & Investments Unrestricted Balance \$632.8M \$187.6M

-·

 Unrestricted Balance

-Unrestricted Balance ·

-Unrestricted Balance (at 30 June 2019) ·
+Unrestricted Balance

-Unrestricted Balance (at 30 June 2019) Operating Result \$252.8M
+Unrestricted Balance (at 30 June 2020)

-Unrestricted Balance (at 30 June 2019) Operating Result 2018/19 \$252.8M \$155.3M \$89.4M
+Unrestricted Balance (at 30 June 2020) Operating Result \$187.6M